bheisler/TinyTemplate/README.md

 I created TinyTemplate after noticing that none of the existing template libraries really suited my needs for Criterion.rs.
 Some had large dependency trees to support features that I didn't use.
 Some required adding a build script to convert templates into code at runtime, in search of extreme performance that I didn't need.
-Some have elaborate macro-based DSL's to generate HTML, where I just wanted plain text with some markup.
+Some had elaborate macro-based DSL's to generate HTML, where I just wanted plain text with some markup.
+Some expect the templates to be provided in a directory of text files, but I wanted the template to be included in the binary.
 I just wanted something small and minimal with good documentation but there was nothing like that out there so I wrote my own.

 ### Quickstart